 Ale vs Lager

-Ales and Lagers, two terms or words which are common to some and not-so-common to others, can be somewhat confusing when it comes to their actual difference.
+Difference between ale and lager is something everyone, who drinks beer should pay attention to.
+Ales and Lagers, the two terms or words which are common to some and not-so-common to others, can be somewhat confusing when it comes to their actual difference.
 But before knowing a detailed difference between Ales and Lagers, some people might want to know what these two words stand for and the background of them.
-Well basically Ale and Lager are two different categories of the same family of beer.
+Well, basically Ale and Lager are two different categories of the same family of beer.
 Though the difference between both the categories is neither that of the ingredients nor of the alcoholic capacity or the bitterness in the taste or their color for that matter, it is to do with something else.
 Surprising as it may sound, the difference between both these types can only be understood by considering both of them separately and knowing about them from the brewing angle.

 Basically, Ales are produced by top-fermenting the tiny strains and those yeast strains rise and go to the top and evolve a special type of chemical known as esters.
 Those esters are responsible for creating that special flavor in Ales.
 In addition to that, the yeast of Ale ferments at damp and warm temperatures (can be room temperature).
 The yeast matures and ferments really fast.
-The recipe ingredient of Ales include high contents of hops, malt and roasted malts and this is the reason why Ales have a specific and particular taste which is bitter and malty.
-The brewers which brew ales contain some other ingredients and contents as well such as adjuncts.
+The recipe ingredients of Ales include high contents of hops, malt, and roasted malts.
+This is the reason for Ales having a specific and particular taste which is bitter and malty.
+The brewers, who brew ales, add some other ingredients and contents as well such as adjuncts.